The Sheriff's Office works with Telmate to simplify adult in custody telephone calls. More info below.

 Now Available: You can now leave a voicemail message for about the price of a local phone call.
 Call 866-516-0115 and follow the automated instructions.

 Telephones are generally available every day.

-These rules will be posted for inmates to see in their cell blocks.
-They are also listed in the inmate manual.
-In addition, inmates may ask deputies to explain any of the rules the do not understand.
-Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail inmate rules.
+These rules will be posted for adults in custody to see in their cell blocks.
+They are also listed in the adult in custody manual.
+In addition, adults in custody may ask deputies to explain any of the rules the do not understand.
+Telephone calls may be monitored or recorded to prevent introduction of contraband and to prevent violations of law and/or jail adult in custody rules.

-- Inmates must not damage the telephone equipment.
+- Adults in custody must not damage the telephone equipment.

-- Inmate calls are limited to 15 minutes.
+- Adult in custody calls are limited to 15 minutes.